codeforeauclaire/vms/README.md

  1. Edit a file >> see changes intantly in your browser

 Note: `vmsquickinstall.sh` doesn't insclude a `settings.json` which is required for some app functionality.
 You can however work on some of the UI without worrying about that.

+*For a permanent development enviornment we recommend you read the referenced script above to install locally.

 ## Setting up other sites vmsquickinstall.sh scripts